kevinfrei/ErgoBlue/README.md

 correctly.
 I'm using a Mac to do all this.
 Perhaps it's easier on PC (but my PC died a couple weeks ago, and I don't want to fix it yet...)

-Once you've got the AdaFruit devices working, you 'Upload' the "sketch" to each device.
+Once you've got the AdaFruit devices working, you upload the "sketch" to each device.
 The right hand device is the 'master' and is the name of the keyboard you'll see when you try to connect it to your computer (or iPad, or phone, or whatever).
 The left hand devices is the 'slave' and all it does is communicate